Pioneering sustainable ferry transportation

 As we grow our business and expand our route network, we’re committed to leading the way in sustainable ferry solutions—balancing essential connectivity with the need to cut emissions and protect our marine ecosystems.

 Decarbonizing our fleet is one of our top priorities.
-Our goal is to reach net-zero emissions from ferry operations by 2040, a commitment that demands significant investment in vessels, infrastructure, and day-to-day operations.
+Our goal is to reach net-zero emissions across the value chain by 2040, a commitment that demands significant investment in vessels, infrastructure, and day-to-day operations.
 Sustainability isn’t a separate initiative—it’s built into our strategy and guides every decision we make across the Group.

 Our journey towards net zero